 The reverse engineering process is usually comprised of three main phases [5].
-The first phase involves setting up the environment in which the analysis will be conducted, as well as performing the necessary preparation steps such as generating and capturing network traffic.
+The first phase involves setting up the environment in which the analysis will be conducted, as well as performing the necessary preparation steps such as generating and capturing network traffic, and instrumenting binaries.
 The second phase focuses on determining the types of the possible messages (i.e. messages that result in functionally distinct behaviour from the other party) along with the semantics of the fields (groups of bytes) within the messages.
-The third phase focuses on constructing a state machine for the protocol, which describes the valid sequences of the previously determined message types (i.e. the grammar of the protocol), however, we do not aim to reconstruct the state machine in this paper.

-To measure the goodness of the inferred specifications, typically three metrics are used: correctness, conciseness, and coverage [4], where correctness measures what percentage of the inferred messages represent true messages, conciseness shows how many inferred messages represent one true message, and coverage shows what portion of the true message
+The third phase focuses on constructing a state machine for the protocol, which describes the valid sequences of the previously determined message types (i.e. the grammar of the protocol).
+To measure the goodness of the inferred specifications, typically three metrics are used: correctness, conciseness, and coverage [4], where correctness measures what percentage of the inferred messages represent true messages, conciseness shows how many inferred messages represent one true message, and coverage shows what portion of the true messages were found.